ashwinreddy/blog/_notes/Public/Cybernetics.md

 ---
-title: "Cybernetics"
+title: "cybernetics"
 feed: hide
 ---

-Cybernetics comes from Norbert Weiner.
+cybernetics comes from norbert weiner, who said its patron saint would be [[leibniz]].